Colors (Beck album)

-Colors is the thirteenth studio album by American musician Beck, released on October 13, 2017, by Capitol Records.
+Colors is the thirteenth studio album by American musician Beck, released on October 13, 2017, by Fonograf Records & Capitol Records.
 The album was recorded between 2013 and 2017, with Beck producing alongside Greg Kurstin.
 The album's earliest single, "Dreams", was released in June 2015, while three more singles ("Wow", "Dear Life" in Italy and "Up All Night" in the US) were released between June 2016 and September 2017.
 The title track was also released as a single in April 2018.
 The album won the Best Alternative Music Album and Best Engineered Album, Non-Classical at the 61st Annual Grammy Awards.

 Production

 Colors was recorded at Greg Kurstin's Los Angeles studio between 2013 and 2017, with Beck and Kurstin playing nearly every instrument themselves.
 Beck described the recording process to music publication NME, saying, "for the first year, we were experimenting and there was a lot of trial and error.
 I was touring constantly while making it, so I was attempting to bring some of that energy back to the studio, which isn't always the easiest thing to do.
 'Dreams' was one of the early songs to come along and make me think the idea had legs."